klchrist01/wfc-cell-usage/README.md

 # Cell Phone Usage Report
 This repo generates a report for cell phone usage based on data contained in CSV files.

+### Execute
+The code was developed using jdk-14.0.1.7
 To execute the program: java report.ReportGenerator

 ### Data Model